arachnetech/homebridge-mqttthing/docs/Accessories.md

     "onValue":                      "<value representing on (optional)>",
     "offValue":                     "<value representing off (optional)>",
-    "targetFanStateValues":         "<array of values to be used to represent MANUAL, AUTO respectively (optional)>", "currentFanStateValues":        "<array of values to be used to represent INACTIVE, IDLE, PURIFYING respectively (optional)>", "swingModeValues":              "<array of values to be used to represent DISABLED and ENABLED respectively (optional)>", "lockPhysicalControlsValues":   "<array of values to be used to represent DISABLED and ENABLED respectively (optional)>" }
+    "targetFanStateValues":         "<array of values to be used to represent MANUAL, AUTO respectively (optional)>", "currentFanStateValues":        "<array of values to be used to represent INACTIVE, IDLE, BLOWING_AIR respectively (optional)>", "swingModeValues":              "<array of values to be used to represent DISABLED and ENABLED respectively (optional)>", "lockPhysicalControlsValues":   "<array of values to be used to represent DISABLED and ENABLED respectively (optional)>" }